hardbyte/Flick.jl/README.md

-Flick.jl
+# Flick.jl

-A very basic Julia client for the Flick Electric API.
+A very basic Julia client for retrieving power prices from [Flick Electric](https://www.flickelectric.co.nz/).

-As flick doesn't (yet) allow developers to register applications you have to use the app tokens embedded in their client app.
+As flick doesn't (yet) allow developers to register applications you have to use the app tokens embedded in their mobile client app.
+Internally this package just calls the same endpoints as the mobile app.

 ## Credentials